ssilverman/QNEthernet/README.md

 There is support for sending and receiving raw Ethernet frames.
 See the [`EthernetFrame`](#ethernetframe) API, above.

+This API doesn't receive any known Ethernet frame types.
+These include:
+1. IPv4 (0x0800)
+2. ARP  (0x0806)
+3. IPv6 (0x86DD) (if enabled)

 ## How to implement VLAN tagging

 The lwIP stack supports VLAN tagging.
 Here are the steps for how to implement